kamshory/MusicProductionManager/README.md

 3. tips and tricks for making songs

 Any user can publish articles.
 This article may be modified by other users.
 Each change will be saved in a log so that changes can be tracked.

+## Multiple Time Zone

+Users can use their time zone where they logged in.
+This will help the system display the relevant time when they see all data that contains time information such as when a data was created or changed.
+When the system creates or changes data carried out by a user with a certain time zone, the system takes the time zone information from the user's profile and then sets the time zone for that activity.
+Thus, even though the data is read by different applications, the system can still display relevant time information.

+Please pay attention when dumping the database to a file to be recovered again.
+Note that the time zone used when performing data recovery is the same as the time zone used when dumping data.

 # Programming Language